 - Please complete the Grant Application / Proposal Processing Form, obtain Department Head approval and Partner Agency approval, if applicable.
-Submit form and complete application to the Budget Division for processing a minimum of 14 days prior to submission deadline.
+Submit form and complete application electronically to the Budget Division with a cc to the FAS Office Associate and the Fiscal and Administration Coordinator for processing a minimum of 14 days prior to submission deadline.
 This procedure applies to on-line applications as well.
 For any grant of more than $5,000, or for any grant that requires a County cash match, processing is completed to President approval/signature or Vice President approval/signature in the absence of the President of the County Commissioners.
-For grants $5,000 and under where no County cash match is required, President approval/signature is not required.
+For grants $5,000 and under where no County cash match is required, President approval/signature is not required but grant should still be sent as above for processing through the County Administrator.
 Grant Application / Proposal Processing Form

 - Application resources - The County has a Grants Resources page for information relative to preparing an application - such as demographics, per diem rates, value of volunteer time, Catalog of Federal Domestic Assistance, etc...
 Email Amy Blessinger for Demographic Information.

-- Send a copy of the award letter, acceptance requirements and/or other notification to the Budget Division with a copy of the approved Grant Proposal / Application Processing Form originally submitted with the application and the Grant Award Processing Form.
+- Send a copy of the award letter, acceptance requirements and/or other notification to the Budget Division with a Grant Award Processing Form in electronic format with a cc to the FAS Office Associate and the Fiscal Administration Coordinator.
+No hard copies should be processed.
 All applicable paperwork should be received by the Budget Division 14 days prior to submission deadline.
 The Grants Analyst or Budget Analyst will process for approval and return upon completion to the appropriate County department.
-Grant Award Processing Form

 - Send a copy of any special conditions, regulations, contracts, report forms, revised budgets or other requirements of the funding agency to the Budget Division.